bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/lightning-privacy-splice-panel.md

 NVK: 01:22:45

-Yeah, cause like the problem with pay join is that like it requires like coordination and and Bitcoin one of the most beautiful things about like base layer Bitcoin is that it doesn't have to be interactive, right?
+Yeah, cause like the problem with payjoin is that like it requires coordination and Bitcoin one of the most beautiful things about base layer Bitcoin is that it doesn't have to be interactive, right?
-Somebody posts a Bitcoin address an invoice, right?
+Somebody posts a Bitcoin address - an invoice, right?
-You pay that You don't need to be online at the same time.
+You pay that, you don't need to be online at the same time.
 You don't need to talk.
-You don't need anything like you're essentially completely like can leave, go your own separate ways.
+You don't need anything, like you're essentially completely like can leave, go your own separate ways.
-But because Lightning is interactive, you're already having that like trade off, right.
-Of having to be online and talking to each other.
+But because Lightning is interactive, you're already having that like trade off, of having to be online and talking to each other.
 Well, then might as well talk about a few other things, right?
 Like, hey, is this your happy conversation?
 You know, do you also want to exchange some UTXOs?
 I got a whole one here for you.
-You know, like, And you can add like quite a few more things there.
+And you can add like quite a few more things there.
 It's like, why not?
-So like.

 Vivek: 01:23:35